wasadigi/Teaching-HEIGVD-RES/lectures/01-Lecture1-JavaIOs.md

 public class FileDuplicator {

 	public void duplicate(String inputFileName, String outputFileName) throws IOException {

+	    // This is my data source
 		File inputFile = new File(inputFileName);

+		// This is my data sink
 		File outputFile = new File(outputFileName);

+		// These are 2 streams, 1 for reading and 1 for writing bytes
 		FileInputStream fis = new FileInputStream(inputFile);
 		FileOutputStream fos = new FileOutputStream(outputFile);

 		int b;
-		while ( (b = fis.read()) != -1 ) {
+		// I read all bytes from the input stream in a loop while ( (b = fis.read()) != -1 ) {
-			fos.write(b);
+		    // I write each of the read bytes to the output stream fos.write(b);
 		}

-		fis.close();
+		// Important: when dealing with IOs, always close and clean-up resources fis.close();
 		fos.close();
 	}